 Part III.B.3.
 Changes taking place at the Judiciary concomitantly to the weakening process

-Grasping the motivation behind judicially driven legal changes to antitrust law is challenging because the judiciary is designed to be insulated from direct pressure by private interests such as companies or associations.
+Grasping the motivation behind judicially-driven legal changes to antitrust law is challenging because the judiciary is designed to be insulated from direct pressure by private interests such as companies or associations.
 Judges are appointed for life, receive a reasonable salary (even if this salary has been decreasing significantly in per-capita, real terms, as figure XXX above shows) and there is little evidence of revolving doors involving the federal judiciary.
 In addition, as we stated in our theoretical framework of Part II, changes in policy promoted by experts may still be democratically accountable and in the interest of the public, particularly so if these officials have been appointed specifically for that purpose.
-Therefore, a natural next step in our enquiry is to understand if federal judges have been appointed for their views on antitrust and, if not, where their views may have come from.
+Therefore, a natural next step in our inquiry is to understand if federal judges have been appointed for their views on antitrust and, if not, where their views may have come from.

-Figure XXX below compiles and analyzes all mentions to “antitrust” and “monopoly” during the direct Q&A session with nominees to the US Supreme Court since the 1930’s.
+Figure XXX below compiles and analyzes all mentions of “antitrust” and “monopoly” during the direct Q&A session with nominees to the US Supreme Court since the 1930s.